 Vice-Chancellor’s Award for Research Impact

-Selection of award recipients is by the Deputy Vice-Chancellor based on recommendations of the Awards Panel.
-The Award will be made annually and be presented at the RMIT Awards for Excellence ceremony.
+Selection of award recipients is by the Deputy Vice-Chancellor Research and Innovation based on recommendations of the Awards Panel.
+The Award will be made annually and be presented at the RMIT Awards for Excellence ceremony in November.

 Those eligible for nomination are: